pr2database/EukRef-workshop-2023/README.md

 - Contains information about each sequence that can be uploaded to TreeView or TreeViewer.
-- Fields are separated by tabulation (.
+- Fields are separated by tabulation.
 - Species that have been assigned automatically by dada2 are labelled with 1 in the column `pr2_annotated`